 Every year, close to half a million people in the U.S. die from tobacco-caused disease, including more than 41,000 from exposure to secondhand smoke.
 Tragically, each day thousands of kids still pick up a cigarette for the first time.
 The cycle of addiction, illness and death continues.
 Through the American Lung Association's Freedom From Smoking® program, we have helped over a million Americans on their quest to live smokefree lives.

-We are also working to strengthen laws and policies that protect everyone from secondhand smoke and the deadly effects of tobacco use, through our State of Tobacco Control report.
-We are happy to report that 28 states have passed comprehensive laws prohibiting smoking in almost all public places and workplaces, but we won't stop until everyone in all 50 states can enjoy clean, smokefree air where they live, work and play.
+We are also working to strengthen laws and policies that protect everyone from secondhand smoke and the deadly effects of tobacco use.
+Our State of Tobacco Control report tracks progress at the state and federal level and offers solutions to reduce tobacco use and secondhand smoke exposure across America.
+We are happy to report that 28 states and the District of Columbia have passed comprehensive laws prohibiting smoking in almost all public places and workplaces.
+But we won't stop until everyone in all 50 states can enjoy clean, smokefree air where they live, work and play.

 The American Lung Association is a highly trusted organization, committed to transparency and accountability.
 Learn more about our organization, and our impact, through our Annual Report.